ant-design/ant-design-mini/compiled/wechat/src/GuideTour/index.en.md

 toc: 'content'
 ---

-# GuideTour novice guide
+# GuideTour

 <!-- <code src="../../docs/components/compatibility.tsx" inline="true"></code> -->

-Layer and custom card boot components.
+Mask layers with custom card boot components.

 ## When to use

-Applies to an introduction to key features on the page.
+Applies to the introduction of key features on the page.

-## Code Sample
+## Code example

 <code src='../../demo/pages/GuideTour/index'></code>